Bitcoin-com/slp-sdk/examples/README.md

 - [send-token](send-token) - Send tokens from your address to another address.

+- [burn-all](burn-all) - Burn all tokens for an address by tokenId.

 - [lookup-token](lookup-token) - Lookup token information based on the token `id`.

 - [list-all-tokens](list-all-tokens) - List every token in existence.